Sum of Gaussian vectors and large sets: Equivalence

 \section{Equivalence}

-In this section, which can be read after the next sections, we explain the equivalence between Problem \ref{T}, the original formulation\footnote{The original problem differs slightly from Problem \ref{T} as it assumes sets to be ``balanced''.} of Problem \ref{T} in \cite[Problem 2.3]{Tal95} \cite[Conjecture 2.1]{Tal10}, Problem \ref{S} and a seemingly weaker variant of Problem \ref{S}.
-To state this equivalence, we first define certain numbers $q_{S,n}$, $q_{S,n}'$, $q_{C,n}$ and $q_{C,n}'$.
+In this section, which can mostly be read independently of the next sections, we explain the equivalence between Problem \ref{T}, the original formulation\footnote{The original problem differs slightly from Problem \ref{T} as it assumes sets to be ``balanced''.} of Problem \ref{T} in \cite[Problem 2.3]{Tal95} \cite[Conjecture 2.1]{Tal10}, and Problem \ref{S}.
+We first define certain numbers $q_{S,n}$, $q_{C,n}$ and $q_{C,n}'$.
 By convention, the smallest element of an empty subset of the integers is defined to be $\infty$.
 A set $A\subset \R^n$ is called \emph{balanced} if it is symmetric and star-shaped, namely for any $x\in A$ and $\lambda\in [-1,1]$, $\lambda x\in A$.
 Recall also the notations $\sum^q\mathcal{G}(\R^n)$ in (\ref{gaussian sum notation}) and $A_{(k)}$ in (\ref{sum notation}).

 \begin{itemize}